CSPI-QE/ocp-ci-docs/docs/Procedure/Documentation/Step_Registry_Documentation_Guide.md

 This section of your document should describe how your new step works.
 You should try to go into a reasonable amount a detail on how the step works.
 Here are some things you could include:

 - If this step is a workflow or chain, link the steps it uses in order and why each step is needed
-- If this step is a ref, outline how the BASH script used in the ref and how it works
+- If this step is a ref, outline how the BASH script is used in the ref and how it works
 - If this step utilizes any specific (important) files in the test repository, provide a link to the file in GitHub

 The documentation doesn't need to exhaustive, but, there should be a general description of how the step works and any outside resources it may utilize.
 Aim to give someone enough information so that they don't have to step through the code to figure out what your new step does and why.